burst-apps-team/burst-wiki/qbundle.md

 <img src="Block_sync_2.png" title="Block_sync_2.png" alt="Block_sync_2.png" width="650" height="650" />

-When it is synchronised you will see something like the following (close to your current date/time)
+When it is synchronized you will see something like the following (close to your current date/time)

 <img src="Block_sync_3.png" title="Block_sync_3.png" alt="Block_sync_3.png" width="521" height="521" />